[ B | Introduction | Song Index ]

 Bin Laden:

-Osama bin Laden is a militant Islamist and the leader of the terrorist group al-Qaeda, which is in all likeliness responsible for the attacks on the World Trade Center and other targets in the USA on 11 September 2001.
-Accordingly, bin Laden is America's most wanted criminal.
-The American government has accused Pakistan of hiding bin Laden; many Pakistanis live in Bradford, so this may be the connection here.
+Osama bin Laden was a militant Islamist and the leader of the terrorist group al-Qaeda, which is in all likeliness responsible for the attacks on the World Trade Center and other targets in the USA on September 11 2001.
+Accordingly, bin Laden was America's most wanted criminal.
+The American government accused Pakistan of hiding bin Laden; many Pakistanis live in Bradford, so this may be the connection here.
+Bin Laden was indeed found in Pakistan and killed by U.S. military forces on May 2 2011.
+(Human rights and international law aside, if you believed a man was responsible for every past and future terrorist attack on your country, wouldn't you like to ask him a few questions when you found him)?

 - Read more: Wikipedia -